How 3 blog posts and 3 newsletters generated £100k of business for an auditor

 So many auditors (and accountants) do a ‘little bit of this’ and a ‘little bit of that’ with their marketing.
 My client stopped that and focused on doing the marketing he was physically able to do, which was one blog post and one newsletter a month.
 This is supported by attending an industry conference/event each quarter, having regular catch-ups with his introducers, and being pretty active on LinkedIn.
 That’s it.
 As you can see it is not rocket science.
 There is no magic or special tricks to what my client is doing.
 The big take away here is, he is doing it.
 As an auditor you will find that you do have peaks and troughs in your workload.
 If you want to win more audit work, make sure that the marketing you plan to do is achievable in both the busy and quiet times.

 How many of us really know what our target market wants to read?
-My client's content plan for his blog and newsletter is almost 100% focused on the key questions that his clients have for him.
+My client’s content plan for his blog and newsletter is almost 100% focused on the key questions that his clients have for him.
 It really is that simple.
-In the headlines for his blog post and email subject he is making sure that his readership can see how valuable the content will be for them.
+In the headlines for his blog post and email subject, he is making sure that his readers can see how valuable the content will be for them.
 Oh, and he has built his website purely for his target audience.
 It is the most un-accountant (or auditor) like website I have ever seen.

-Therefore next time you are tempted to write about your firms charity events, or a new joiner, stop.
+Therefore, next time you are tempted to write about your firm’s charity events or a new joiner, stop.
 What questions have your clients been asking you recently?
 What do they really want to read; but written from their perspective, not yours.

 5. Understand your audience’s pain points and key objections to using your services